litestar-org/litestar/docs/usage/cli.rst

 --reload-dir
 ++++++++++++

-The ``--reload-dir`` flag can be used to specify directories to watch for changes.
-If specified, the ``--reload`` flag is implied.
-Multiple directories can be specified by passing the flag multiple times:
+The ``--reload-dir`` flag allows you to specify directories to watch for changes.
+If you specify this flag, the ``--reload`` flag is implied.
+You can specify multiple directories by passing the flag multiple times:

 .. code-block:: shell

    litestar run --reload-dir=. --reload-dir=../other-library/src

-To set via environment variable, use a comma-separated list:
+To set multiple directories via an environment variable, use a comma-separated list:

 .. code-block:: shell